 The grandstands were completed with loans from the Reconstruction Finance Corporation and a small grant from the Works Progress Administration.

-A new electric scoreboard and time clock are used at Riddick Stadium for the first time during a game against the University of Georgia.
+A new electric scoreboard and time clock were used at Riddick Stadium for the first time during a game against the University of Georgia.
 The scoreboard and clock were a donation from the News & Observer.

 The Seventh, Eighth, and Ninth Dormitories formed the Freshman Quadrangle.